-If a QSMM API function returns a value of type
+If an API function returns a value of

-Zero and positive return values may indicate additional information regarding successful completion of a function call.
+Zero and positive return values indicate additional information regarding a successful completion of a function call.

-If a QSMM API function does not return a value of type
+If an API function does not return a value of

-int, it may not return an error code, because error condition cannot arise within the function, or at least this was assumed when the function had first appeared in the QSMM API.
+int type, the function may not return an error code, because error condition cannot arise within the function, or, at least, because there was such assumption when the function first appeared in the API.

-If not otherwise noted in the description of an error code of a QSMM API function, returning the error code by the function means the system state remains unchanged, i.e. just after calling the function, the system retains its state it had just before calling the function.
+If not otherwise noted in the description of an error code of an API function, returning the error code by the function means that the state of QSMM framework remained unchanged, that is, just after calling the function, the framework retained its state it had just before calling the function.

-When you use the QSMM package for creating multinode models, you can associate an error handler with the model.
+When you are creating a multinode model, you can associate an error handler with the model.

-In this case, the error handler may receive extended information on an error occurred.
+In this case, the error handler may receive extended information about an error occurred.

-The use of an error handler may eliminate the need to check return codes of calls to QSMM API functions that have an argument of type
+The use of an error handler may eliminate the need to check the return codes of calls to API functions that have an argument of

-qsmm_t to determine whether any of these functions have failed.
+qsmm_t type to determine whether or not those functions succeeded.